neopilou/hassio-addons/Netgear-Sensors/README.md

 # Hass.io Add-on: Netgear Sensors
-Publish txbs and rxbs of Netgear router on Mosquitto
+Publish txbs and rxbs in Mb/s of Netgear router on Mosquitto

 ### About
 This add-on allows you to publish txbs and rxbs traffic of you netgear router on Mosquitto